Domestic Dreamboat

 Instructions

-• Rinse the hibiscus flowers in a fine mesh strainer under cold, running water.
+• Rinse ¼ cup dried hibiscus flowers in a fine mesh strainer under cold, running water.
 Set aside.

-• Bring the water to a boil in a small saucepan.
-Add the sugar and stir until dissolved.
-Stir in hibiscus flowers.
+• Bring ½ cup water to a boil in a small saucepan.
+Add ¼ cup sugar and stir until dissolved.
+Stir in the rinsed hibiscus flowers.
 Remove from heat and let the flowers steep until slightly cooled, about 15-20 minutes.
 Strain through a fine mesh strainer.

-• Pour the bottle of wine into a large, flat container, like a 9x13" baking pan or large food storage container (it's helpful if it has a well sealing lid).
+• Pour 1 bottle rosé wine into a large, flat container, like a 9x13" baking pan or large food storage container (it's helpful if it has a well sealing lid).
 Stir in the hibiscus syrup.
 Cover with the lid, or with plastic and freeze until flaky, at least 6 hours.
-Scrape into a blender.
+Scrape into a blender and blend until slushy.
+Serve immediately, or pour into an insulated thermos or water bottle to keep cold.

 Notes